nswaswaJim/oahuv1/_sub/week21.md

  - continue wk, bk, gk.  motivated.
  -

+### Thurs 25:

+- Absa says acct reopened but must transact asap, this is very big priority!!!!
+- meet n greet with Ashley tomorrow, this is also very big priority!!!
+- Cabot is also gone.
+However the above two developments at the moment take precedent..
+- cleaning fri.
+Off this evening, take advantage of it, get organized for absa and Ashley
+- long term idea- John D. and harbor, wow that is a c:
+    -- a keep on doing
+    -- b main office
+    -- harborjohn?
+    -- none of the above preclude the big plan
+    -- all the above help.

 ### Weds 24 updates:

 - kiana gone.
 Long story but probably for best.
 However, Cabot???